svanderburg/nijs/README.md

 Installation
 ============
-To install this package, either the NPM package manager or the Nix package manager can be used.
+There are two ways this package can installed.

 To install this package through the Nix package manager, obtain a copy of [Nixpkgs](http://nixos.org/nixpkgs) and run: